winters27/Playlist-to-FLAC-Downloader/README.md

 ## Exporting a Playlist from TuneMyMusic

 To use this script, you need a playlist file in the format "Artist - Song Title".
-If you sync a playlist to TuneMyMusic and export that playlist as a .txt, the format will be what you need:
+If you sync a playlist to TuneMyMusic and export that playlist as a .txt (FREE), the format will be what you need:

 1. Visit [TuneMyMusic](https://www.tunemymusic.com/).